acoppes/acoppes/site/_drafts/test-draft.markdown

 For me, ECS is both a different programming paradigm (you have to change how you solve things) and a way to structure the code in order to achieve big performance improvements, different frameworks might go deeper in this aspect but all share the basics.

+To understand the examples, I first have to tell you that I use a scripting framework similar to the one we used at Gemserk, so I can have specific logic in those Scripts.
+Scripts allow having both readonly data (like initial configuration) and mutable data but the second is discouraged, I normally try to move that data to Components.

+_Note: should I explain in detail my solution here?_

 # Where to put the data

+The quick answer is to put it in a Component, but should it be only one or distributed in multiple Components?
+Should it be in a Blackboard? should it be in a Script?

+Well, obviously it depends, but some things I learn in the past is, some times this is progressive, you discover the best place to put data over time, it is not always easy to decide but most of the time is easy to decide the first step.
+My take here is to try to make the overall solution as refactorable as possible in order to change for the better over time.

+* if it is readonly data
+ - could be a const in code
+ - could be in a script in order to configure it in editor

+Having that said, here are some examples:

+EXAMPLES

 # Where to process the logic

+The quick answer is to put it in a System, but should it be only one or distributed in multiple Systems? should it be in a Script or in multiple Scripts?

 # Tips to decide